Skip to main content

 # Read power from watt meter

-lager watt POWER_METER --box my-box
+lager watt POWER_METER --box my-lager-box

 # Read using default net